Lkeurentjes/Advent_of_code/2023/README.md

 - day 4 - Scratch cards
   - For part 1 you need to calculate all point won of a collection of scratch cards
   - For part 2 you need to calculate how many cards you end up with after winning
+- day 5 - Food production problem
+  - For part 1 you need to find the lowest number after you applied a bunch of translation based on ranges
+  - For part 2 the seeds are not single seeds, but (in pairs) ranges of numbers, which makes it an optimalisation problem.
+Instead of looping over the billions of seeds, I now split the ranges into (smaller) translated ranges and get the smallest range as smallest

 ## Todo's